saltyhotdog/BattletechBrokenWorlds/README.md

 You shouldn't play this mod until you do the main campaign at least once.

+### 107 [Planned] Expand starting area

+Add a few extra planets to the start area so it has more than 4 planets.

 ## II.
 Economy

 The economic rebalances are intended to introduce complexity and meaningful decision making into how you manage your finances.
 Costs of most actions will be raised but rewards will be raised accordingly in some areas.
 Over extending your company should come with considerable financial risk.